johnelf/watchman/README.md

 3. Run `java -jar ./build/libs/watchman-all-0.0.1.jar <Path to csv file> <keywords>`

+4. The `report.html` would be generated in current working directory.

 ## What does a formatted csv file look like

 There are basically two columns, first column would be `Name`, while the second would be `Github Account`.